-- This action would reduce barriers to construction of more affordable, smaller-scale homes, including small single-family homes, ADUs, and middle housing. - The City may also consider modifying SDC schedule based on housing type or affordability level.
-The City has expressed interest in modifying SDC calculations for ADUs, middle housing, and affordable housing.
-SDC waivers have been a critical tool to enable affordable housing in other jurisdictions in Oregon. - The City sets its SDC fee schedule based on projected needs for system construction and improvements.
-Modifying the SDC methodology might involve increased fees for larger homes to make up for the reduced fees for smaller units.
-This approach may involve charging SDCs by dwelling area (square feet) rather than unit type. - West Linn has higher SDCs than neighboring jurisdictions and other larger Metro cities (see Figure 1). - Exempting or deferring SDCs for affordable housing and ADUs would reduce barriers to construction of more affordable housing and/or ADUs. - Exemptions for ADUs should be coupled with restrictions on use of those ADUs for short-term rental housing. - The City may also consider SDC reductions or deferrals for housing that provides accessibility features that exceed the minimum state or federal accessibility requirements (where applicable). - It is worth noting that SDCs are one of the key tools that the City uses to fund capital facilities improvements or expansion.
-This action should be carefully implemented to mitigate impacts to the revenue sources that SDCs fund. - The City may review and update the capital improvements plans (CIPS) associated with its SDCs.
+- This strategy would reduce barriers to construction of more affordable, smaller-scale homes, including small single-family homes, ADUs, and middle housing. - The City may also consider modifying SDC schedule based on housing type or affordability level.
+The City has expressed interest in modifying SDC calculations for ADUs, middle housing, and affordable housing. - The City sets its SDC fee schedule based on projected needs for system construction and improvements.
+Modifying the SDC methodology might involve increased fees for larger homes to make up for the reduced fees for smaller units. - West Linn has higher SDCs than neighboring jurisdictions and other larger Metro cities (see Figure 1). - Exempting or deferring SDCs for affordable housing and ADUs would reduce barriers to construction of more affordable housing and/or ADUs. - Exemptions for ADUs should be coupled with restrictions on use of those ADUs for short-term rental housing. - The City may also consider SDC reductions or deferrals for housing that provides accessibility features that exceed the minimum state or federal accessibility requirements (where applicable). - It is worth noting that SDCs are one of the key tools that the City uses to fund capital facilities improvements or expansion.
+This strategy should be carefully implemented to mitigate impacts to the revenue sources that SDCs fund. - The City may review and update the capital improvements plans (CIPS) associated with its SDCs.
 If some existing CIP projects are found to no longer be needed and are eliminated from the CIP, this could reduce the SDC fee. - SDC modification may also include reducing SDCs for certain taxing districts.
-The City would need to work with those districts to make adjustments to SDC rates. - The City may consider deferring SDCs until certificate of occupancy, which is a common practice in other communities.
-This approach can help alleviate some of the upfront development costs, reducing the cost associated with debt, and reducing overall costs as a result.
+The City would need to work with those districts to make adjustments to SDC rates.

-- Housing need addressed: Modifying SDCs based on unit size will facilitate development of smaller, more attainable housing units that may be affordable to moderate-income and smaller households.
+Housing need addressed: Modifying SDCs based on unit size will facilitate development of smaller, more attainable housing units that may be affordable to moderate-income and smaller households.
 The HCA indicates that 15% of new needed housing units over the next 20 years will be needed by those earning 80-120% AMI.
 Reducing or waiving SDCs for affordable housing may help incentivize affordable housing development in West Linn.
 In addition, approximately 18% of new needed housing units will be needed by those who earn less than 50% AMI, which is typically the target demographic for subsidized affordable housing.
-Applying this action to ADUs will help meet workforce and renter housing needs. - Population served: Low to higher income households; first-time homebuyers; single or two-person households; seniors - Income level: > 80% AMI and above for SDC modification; < 80% AMI for SDC waivers or reductions: 80%-120% for ADUs - Benefits and Burdens: SDC modifications based on unit size can increase production of smaller and lower-cost units which may benefit lower-income households, but is more likely to benefit moderate- or higher-income households.
+Applying this strategy to ADUs will help meet workforce and renter housing needs.

+- Population served: Low to higher income households; first-time homebuyers; single or two-person households; seniors - Income level: > 80% AMI and above for SDC modification; < 80% AMI for SDC waivers or reductions; 80%-120% for ADUs - Benefits and Burdens: SDC modifications based on unit size can increase production of smaller and lower-cost units which may benefit lower-income households, but is more likely to benefit moderate- or higher-income households.
 Smaller unit sizes may be of particular benefit to seniors due to lower maintenance and lower housing costs.